APN-Pucky/babyyoda/README.md

 `babyyoda` has the advantages

 - works with just Python 3 and can be installed with pip.
-- makes it easy to manipulate the bin contents.
+- makes it easy to manipulate the bin contents (compared to YODA-1).
 - tries to adhere to the UHI standard.
 - is easy to plot in a Jupyter notebook.
 - keeps representation close to the yoda file format.